Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 By your side I will remain forever yours

 The hard rocking “The Valley”, on the other hand, rates with the albums best.
-Introduced to an ominous keyboard solo, the song takes off to a furious storm of rhythm guitar, determinedly driving ahead until a blues soaked chorus with a hook of the refuse to go away variety is obtained.
-Miller’s fluid soloing matches the songs energetic aura.
+The song takes off to a rhythm guitar wall leading up to a blues soaked chorus with a hook of the refuse to go away variety is obtained.
 “The Valley” talks about leaving the past behind:

 Classic patience, standing there arms open wide